 What are the different cycling disciplines?

 Road, track, cyclo-cross, mountain bike, BMX, trial, indoor cycling (artistic cycling and cycle-ball) and paracycling.
-The list also includes cycling for all (races and rides open to the general public).

 What results can be found on the UCI site?